Neethiyin Marupakkam

-Neethiyin Marupakkam is a 1985 Tamil-language action drama film directed by S. A. Chandrasekhar and produced by Shoba Chandrasekhar.
-The film stars Vijayakanth and Radhika, alongside Anuradha, Vadivukkarasi, and V. K. Ramasamy in supporting roles.
+Neethiyin Marupakkam is a 1985 Indian Tamil-language action drama film directed by S. A. Chandrasekhar and produced by his wife Shoba Chandrasekhar.
+The film stars Vijayakanth and Radikaa, alongside Anuradha, Vadivukkarasi, and V. K. Ramasamy in supporting roles.
 It was released on 27 September 1985.

 Production

 The film was originally titled Naan Naxalite Alla, which was changed after the censor board objected.

 Soundtrack

 The music was composed by Ilaiyaraaja.
 The song "Naan Irukka Bayam Edarkku" is set in the Valaji raga.